patrickcfwhite/project-3/README.md

 This was a **group project** to be completed in **nine days**.

 Inspired by the Covid-19 lockdown, the app provides four collections of activities which users can browse through and take on whilst kept indoors.
-This includes books to read, recipies to cook, games to play and things to watch.
+This includes books to read, recipes to cook, games to play and things to watch.

 Browsing through the app can be done freely by anybody who lands on the app, however more functionality is available to users who create an account.